Admiral-Piett/goaws/README.md

         go build .

     Run
-        ./goaws  (by default goaws listens on port 4100 but you can change it with -port=XXXX)
+        ./goaws  (by default goaws listens on port 4100 but you can change it in the goaws.yaml file to another port of your choice)

 ## Run (Docker Version)